hashara256/troubleShootingAspose.net/README.md

 ## Conclusion

 The goal is to pinpoint the exact cause of the corruption in the four-page DOCX file by comparing it against the working documents.
 By identifying inconsistencies or missing elements, we can propose a solution to fix the generation process in Aspose.NET.
+This can be done by diff of commits 1x to 4x. each commit is the unzipped docx of the resulting product.

 ## Contribution